 The first of many mobility drills is a four-legged rocking motion.
 Get on your hands and knees, keep your back straight, and stimulate a squat with your hips – meaning, get your butt past your knees without your back collapsing into flexion.

 If you can maintain a straight back while your hips extend past your knees in a quadpedal position, then your hamstrings aren’t an issue, and neither are your hips.
 Your issue is likely an ankle problem.

 If you struggle with hitting depth on this stretch, then you have some work to do on your overall posterior chain.
+Here come the mobility drills.
 Start by taking stretching seriously, and work on opening up your hips and legs.
 Here are a number of excellent stretches that you should commit to at least thrice a week.
 Static stretching should be approached much like any other form of training – go for reps and sets, and alternate strenuous static stretches (with loaded resistance, in some cases) with light dynamic stretches.